MaastrichtU-IDS/best-practices/docs/ids-services.md

 We host a [node SOLID server](https://github.com/solid/node-solid-server) on IDS servers at https://solid.semanticscience.org

-This server enables you to create SOLID pods safely hosted on our servers.
+This server enables you to create SOLID pods hosted on our servers.

 1. Create your account at https://solid.semanticscience.org
 2. Contact us to get your SOLID account enabled.

 ## Nanopublications server

 A [Nanopublications](http://nanopub.org/wordpress/) server is deployed on IDS servers, and part of the Nanopublications network (which replicates published Nanopublications on multiple nodes).
-Feel free to use the Nanopublication network to publish small piece of data.
+Feel free to use the Nanopublication network to publish small piece of RDF data.

 * The Nanopublications server can be accessed at http://server.np.dumontierlab.com
 * The GRLC API to query the Nanopublications server can be accessed at http://grlc.np.dumontierlab.com/api/local/local